 The siting analysis is a quantitative exercise that utilizes regional travel data, land parcel data, existing station locations, vehicle registration data and site-specific factors to identify high-impact project locations for EV infrastructure investment.
 The overarching goal of the siting analysis is to ensure that future EV charging station deployment is highly utilized, provides adequate range for regional/interregional drivers and reduces greenhouse gas emissions associated with internal combustion engine vehicle travel.
-The value of investing in quantitative siting analysis has been proven through an Idaho National Laboratory study conducted in Oregon, which measured the utilization of charging stations deployed as part of a planning process versus siting in unplanned locations.
-Results indicated charging station deployment within areas identified as part of a planning process experienced nearly 90% greater utilization (measured in charging events/week) than stations deployed in unplanned locations.
+The value of investing in quantitative siting analysis has been proven through an Idaho National Laboratory study6 conducted in Oregon, which measured the utilization of charging station deployment within areas identified as part of a planning process experienced nearly 90% greater utilization (measured in charging events/week) than stations deployed in unplanned locations.